-1 Robert C. Reardon, Ph.D., is a Senior Research Associate and Professor Emeritus in the Career Center, and Emily Fiore, BS, is a Career Advisor in the Career Center at Florida State University.
+&lt;sup>1 Robert C. Reardon, PhD, is a Senior Research Associate and Professor Emeritus in the Career Center; Carley Peace, MA, and Ivey Burbrink, MS/EdS, are Career Advisors in the Career Center at Florida State University.

 Executive Summary